cuijiyao01/docker-k8s-training/kubernetes/exercise_11_write_a_helm_chart.md

-# Write your first helm chart
+# Exercise 11: Write your first helm chart
 In this exercise you will author a very basic helm chart consisting of a config map with stores information about your favorite food & drinks.

 ## Documentation